ArturoDent/find-and-transform/README.md

 $${ return \\"$1\\".includes('tro') }$$  escape the double quotes
 ```
-> You **must** backticks if the value, like a capture group or some variable, could contain newlines.
+> You **must** use one of the above if the value, like a capture group or some variable, could contain newlines.

-> Any term that you wish to be interpreted as a string must be enclosed in ticks or quotes.
+> Any term that you wish to be interpreted **as a string** must be enclosed in ticks or quotes.
 So in the first example below to replace the match with the string `howdy` I used backticks.
-This is only necessary within the operations syntax `$${<operations>}$$` otherwise it is interpreted as an unknown variable by javascript.
+This is only necessary within the operations syntax `$${<operations>}$$`, otherwise it is interpreted as an unknown variable by javascript.

 ```jsonc
 {